blueLiner33/VSD-Course-BWSI/README.md

 ## CMOS inverter
 switching threshold = VM
 vm = vin = vout
+supply a pulse to see what happens try to find the rise delay and find fall delay.
+FInd poitn where output is falling and take 50%

 ## Timing
 slew_low_rise_thr defines points to low point 20% or 30%
 slew_high_rise_thr 20%